DoutorJP/shellpkg/README.md

 - More Human-readable

-Python lang makes easy to create advanced programs that still can be begginer friendly.
+Python makes easy to create advanced programs that still can be begginer friendly.

-### How to install
+### Installation

-Move the binary to ```bin``` folder.
+Move the binary to ```/usr/bin``` folder.
 Keep in mind that we are in an testing release, so, bugs may happen.
 We are not responsible for loss of data.

 ### Compiling from source